Power Steering: How Does it Work?

 The electric motor uses sensors to read how the driver is moving the wheel and sends that information into a control unit that is able to adjust how much the motor amplifies that movement.
 As such, the control unit is able to adjust how much to amplify the motion based on things like the speed of the car.
 So it can make movements less pronounced at higher speeds (where you’ll usually want to avoid sudden jerks either side).

-If you’ve ever tried to move your car’s steering wheel while the car’s turned off, you’ll notice how much different it is – it’s possible but a real task.
+If you’ve ever tried to move your car’s steering wheel while the car’s turned off, you’ll notice how much of a difference there is – it’s possible but tough.
 The planetary gears make it possible to still turn the steering wheel with the usual force required, but also make it possible for the rotation to be significantly strengthened by the electric motor.
 This, in turn, is able to move the pinion with significantly less effort than otherwise required!

 This animation from Lesics is a great visualisation of the system: